 The Journal is an evolving entity and we are interested to hear from authors with novel manuscript ideas, and notes of interest should be sent to the Managing Editor.

-- Rejection this may occur at the Editorial level or following peer review.
-Effort will be made to explain the decision-making in order that authors can improve their manuscript and overall scientific approach.
+- Rejection - This may occur at the Editorial level or following peer review.
+Efforts will be made to explain the decision-making in order for the authors to improve their manuscript and overall scientific approach.

 In order to review for the Journal, reviewers will be one of the following: